-- 1/2 teaspoon light salt
+- 1/2 teaspoon kosher salt

-- 3 cups fresh spinach
+- 3 cups fresh spinach, chopped

-- Remove pizza dough from refrigerator and allow to rest for 20 minutes before pressing onto the prepared pizza pan.
+- Remove the pizza dough from refrigerator and allow to rest for 20 minutes before pressing onto the prepared pizza pan.
 The dough should make a 12-inch to 14-inch pie depending on your desired thickness.

-- Brush one tablespoon olive oil over the prepared pizza crust.
+- Brush one tablespoon of olive oil over the prepared pizza crust.
 Add the spinach mixture and spread to within 1/2 inch of the edge.
 Top with the cooked onions, chicken, and mushrooms.
+Then sprinkle the cheeses and fresh rosemary evenly on top.

-- Sprinkle the cheeses and fresh rosemary evenly on top.
-Bake for 13-15 minutes or until the cheese is melted and bubbly.
+- Bake for 13-15 minutes or until the cheese is melted and bubbly.